kwdunaway/WGBS_Tools/README.md

 ### <a name="venv"> Virtual Environment </a>

-Some of the required programs need root access in order to install properly.
+Some of the dependencies need root access in order to install properly.
 So, it is recommended that you set up a virtual environment prior to installing wgbs_tools.
 The author uses [virtualenv](http://sourabhbajaj.com/mac-setup/Python/virtualenv.html) and will assume you are doing the same.
 If you do not use a virtual environment, you will need root access to install some of the required programs.